-- Open the box and remove the pouch containing the stent system. - Carefully inspect the pouch for damage to the sterile barrier.
-DO NOT use the device after the "Use By" date specified on the label.
+- a) Open the box and remove the pouch containing the stent system. - b) Check the temperature exposure indicator label on the pouch to confirm that the grey background is clearly visible.
+See "Warnings" section. - c) Carefully inspect the pouch for damage to the sterile barrier.
+Do not use after the expiration date.
 Peel open the pouch and remove the tray containing the stent system.
-Carefully extract the stent system from the tray

-· Check the following:

-Verify that the safety lock slider is still in the locked position (Figure 5).

-Safety Lock Slider in Locked Position

-Safety Lock Slider in Unlocked Position

-Figure 5: Handle top view

-- Examine the stent system for any damage.
-If it is suspected that the sterility or performance of the stent system has been compromised, the device should not be used. - > Visually inspect the distal end of the stent system to ensure that the stent is contained within the sheath.
-DO NOT use if the stent is partially deployed. - Prior to use flush the guidewire lumen of the stent system with heparinized normal saline until saline exits the tip of the system (Figure 6).
+Extract the stent system from the tray and check the following: - i) Verify that the shipping lock is still secure in the stent system handle. - Examine the stent system for any damage.
+If it is suspected that the sterility or performance of the stent system has been compromised, the device should not be used.

+- d) Visually inspect the distal end of the stent system to ensure that the stent is contained within the sheath.
+Do not use if the stent is partially deployed. - e) Visually inspect the distal end of the delivery system catheter to ensure there is no gap between the delivery system catheter tip (grey colored) and the primary sheath (braided catheter with light blue colored end) such that the guidewire lumen (orange colored) is visible.
+Do not use the device if the orange colored guidewire lumen is visible. - f) Flush the inner lumen of the stent system with heparinized normal saline prior to use. - g) Wipe the usable length portion of the stent system with gauze soaked with heparinized normal saline.
-Figure 6: System flushing

-• Wipe the usable length portion of the stent system with gauze soaked with heparinized normal saline.

-6. Stent Deployment Procedure
+Stent Deployment Procedure

-a.
-Insert Introducer Sheath and Guidewire
+1. Insert Introducer Sheath and Guidewire

-- Gain ipsilateral or contralateral femoral access utilizing an appropriate introducer sheath 5F (1.67 mm) or larger introducer sheath.
-See "Materials Required" Section. - Insert a guidewire of appropriate length (Table 2) and 0.014 inch (0.36 mm) 0.035 inch (0.89 mm) diameter across the lesion to be stented via the introducer sheath.
+- a) Gain femoral access at the appropriate site using a 6F (2.0 mm) or larger introducer sheath. - b) Insert a 0.035" diameter guidewire of appropriate length (see table) across the lesion to be stented via the introducer sheath.

 Recommended Guidewire Length Table

 Catheter Working Length Recommended Guidewire Length

-135 cm 300 cm
+130 cm 300 cm

 80 cm 260 cm